 Overall GPA 2.75; 5 semesters of college level Spanish or equivalent.
 A Spanish language course during the past year is recommended.

 The Program Fee is charged on the U Bill and covers tuition, housing, meals, group excursions, orientation and other support services, an iNext travel card that provides insurance and other travel benefits, and the UI administrative fee.

-The program fee for Spring 2012 was $13,920 for students that are classified resident, $15,396 for non-residents.
-Additional costs include a UI administrative fee, round-trip airfare, books and supplies, and personal expenses.
+The semester fee Fall 2013 was $15,084 for students that are classified resident, $16,680 for non-residents.
+Additional costs include round-trip airfare, visa-related costs, books and supplies, and personal expenses.

 For current information on the Program Fee and an estimate of overall cost consult the program adviser in the UI Study Abroad office.

 Before starting an application for this program, students must meet with their study abroad advisor to discuss their program selection and receive information about supplemental materials that are required for an application.
 Appointments can be set up in person at 1111 UCC or over the phone at 319-335-0353.
 Applications are considered on a rolling basis and early application is advisable.

 After meeting with your advisor, click here to begin the UI application.

 Application deadlines are October 15 for spring semester, March 15 for fall or academic year.

 Following acceptance, students receive arrival and other information from the Portland office, as well as a Program Handbook with comprehensive student information for Chile.